isomerpages/nlb-biblioasia/_apr-to-jun-2023/Khoo Hooi Hye, Lim Bong Soo and the Heyday of Malayan Tennis.md

 Born in 1924, Ong had grown up when Khoo and Lim were at the peak of their fame and success but took up tennis at an unpropitious time in 1939, with the war looming over the horizon.
 Encouraged by his father, an eminent doctor, who built a tennis court at home, Ong persevered through the lack of tournaments and even a shortage of tennis balls to emerge on the other side of the war as one of the region’s most accomplished players.
 By 1950, Ong was striding across Malayan courts like a colossus in the mould of pre-war heroes Khoo and Lim.
 That year, Ong won the singles and doubles tournaments at both the Singapore Championship and the Malaya Cup.
 For good measure, he won the former’s mixed doubles too.[^44]

 ![](/images/Vol%2019%20Issue%201/Tennis/image7.png)
-<div style="background-color: white;">At the 1950 Singapore tennis championship, Ong Chew Bee won the men’s singles, doubles (with Lim Hee Chin) and mixed doubles (with Mrs A. Greenhill) events. <i>Source: Straits Budget, 13 July 1950. © SPH Media Limited.
+<div style="background-color: white;">At the 1950 Singapore tennis championship, Ong Chew Bee won the men’s singles, doubles (with Lim Hee Chin) and mixed doubles (with Mrs A. Greenhill) events. <i>Source: Straits Budget, 13 July 1950.&nbsp;©&nbsp;SPH Media Limited.
 Permission required for reproduction.</i></div>

 Ong’s father rewarded him for these exploits with a trip to Wimbledon in 1951.
 While he was beaten in the first round, Ong would not lose to a Malayan player for the rest of the decade.
 By the time he hung up his racket, Ong had won eight Singapore Championships (1950, 1952–58), three Malaya Cups (1950, 1954–55) and travelled to Ceylon, the Philippines and India as a member of the Malayan Davis Cup team.
 There was an astonishing post-script as well.
 After retiring from tennis, the right-handed Ong took up golf – left-handed – and emerged as one of Singapore’s most successful amateur golfers.
 He was also part of the team that won the 1967 Putra Cup.[^45]